-She also won top prizes in the 2022 Berkeley Piano Club Van Waynen Comp, 2021 New Jersey Flute Society Young Artist Comp, 2021 Florida Flute Association Young Artist Comp, 2016 National YoungArts Comp, the 2016 Yamaha Young Performing Artists Comp, Junior Bach Festival, and was a Finalist in the Jefferson Symphony Orchestra Concerto Competition.

 Jennifer made her solo debut at Carnegie Hall Weill Recital Hall at the age of 16 after winning the American Protege International Concerto Competition.
+She has also won top prizes in the 2022 Berkeley Piano Club Competition, 2021 New Jersey Flute Society Young Artist Comp, 2021 Florida Flute Association Young Artist Comp, 2016 Yamaha Young Performing Artists Comp, 2016 National YoungArts Comp, Junior Bach Festival, and was a Finalist in the Jefferson Symphony Orchestra Concerto Competition.

-As an active orchestral and chamber musician, she has performed with the Los Angeles Philharmonic under Gustavo Dudamel at the Walt Disney Concert Hall.
-She has received summer fellowships to perform as Principal Flute in the John F. Kennedy Center, Tanglewood Seiji Ozawa Hall, Davies Symphony Hall, Carnegie Hall, and venues in Switzerland and France.
+As an active orchestral and chamber musician, she has performed with the Los Angeles Philharmonic under the direction of Gustavo Dudamel at the Walt Disney Concert Hall.
+She has received summer fellowships to perform at the John F. Kennedy Center, Tanglewood Seiji Ozawa Hall, Davies Symphony Hall, Carnegie Hall, as well as venues in Switzerland, France, and Norway.
 She has also performed with the New York Flutists in Manhattan and is a substitute flutist with the New World Symphony.

-Jennifer will be pursuing her Doctorate of Musical Arts degree in Flute Performance at UCLA in the fall of 2022 and will be a Teaching Assistant for Woodwind Chamber Music.
+Jennifer will be pursuing her Doctorate of Musical Arts degree in Flute Performance at UCLA starting in the fall of 2022 and will be a Teaching Assistant for Woodwind Chamber Music.

 Born in Seoul and raised in the SF Bay Area, Jennifer has studied extensively with Maria Tamburrino (Former Principal, San Jose Symphony).
-Additionally, she has performed in masterclasses for Emmanuel Pahud, Philippe Bernold, Vincent Lucas, Julien Beaudiment, Emily Beynon, Lorna McGhee, and Michael Cox.
+Additionally, she has performed in masterclasses abroad for Emmanuel Pahud, Philippe Bernold, Vincent Lucas, Julien Beaudiment, Emily Beynon, Lorna McGhee, and Michael Cox.